MarisaNicoleSloan/career-portfolio/enterprise-content-management/README.md

 **Functionality:**

-* **Continuum of Care Mapping:** The structure and levels of care presented in this module were directly based on the **ASAM (American Society of Addiction Medicine) Continuum of Care for Adult Addiction Treatment**.
-This widely recognized framework defines a comprehensive range of services, from outpatient therapy to medically managed inpatient care, ensuring a standardized and evidence-based approach to treatment.
-The specific levels defined and described in the module included:

-    1.  **Outpatient Services**: Short-term, non-residential treatment for individuals.
-    2.  **Partial Hospitalization Programs (PHP)**: Intensive, structured treatment during the day with flexible night accommodations.
-    3.  **Residential Treatment**: Full-time, inpatient care for individuals needing intensive support.
-    4.  **Detoxification**: Supervised care for individuals withdrawing from substances.
-    5.  **Aftercare and Support**: Ongoing recovery support after primary treatment.

-Clear and accessible descriptions for each level were developed in close collaboration with clinicians and subject-matter experts to ensure accuracy and user comprehension.

 * **Dynamic Presentation:**
     * Developed a reusable React-based UI component to dynamically display relevant treatment options on center profile pages.
     * Leveraged PostgreSQL to store detailed information about treatment centers, with daily data refreshes for accuracy.
 Data was retrieved using optimized GraphQL queries.
 * **Contextual Linking:** Integrated dynamic hyperlinks that adapted based on user preferences, location, and browsing history, guiding them to relevant, location-specific services like detox treatment.

-**Testing and Validation:**

-* **Unit Testing:** Jest was used for testing individual React components to ensure functionality and stability.
-* **End-to-End Testing:** Cypress validated the entire user journey to ensure the feature worked seamlessly across browsers and devices.
-* **User Acceptance Testing (UAT):** UAT was conducted with a sample of end-users, including healthcare professionals and individuals seeking treatment, to ensure the feature met expectations.
-Key focus areas included accessibility, clarity of information, and mobile usability.
-Feedback from UAT led to minor adjustments regarding readability contrast.

 ## Internal Navigation on Resource Hub